 2 men and 3 kings

 On top of the clock tower (Torre dell’Orologio), next to the basilica, you can see a bearded old man and a young man hit the clock with a hammer on the hour.
 The old man hits first to indicate the time that passed.
 The young man symbolizes the future or the time that still has to come.
 These statues were created by Ambrogio delle Ancore in 1497.
+You can visit the clock tower with a guided tour.
+I highly recommend this as you can read in this post ‘Take your time to grasp the details of the Clock Tower‘.

 DID YOU KNOW?
 On January 6, Epiphany, and on the Festa della Sensa, Ascension, the statues of the three kings come out of the Torre dell’Orologio to salute the Virgin and Child.
 You can watch it every hour on the hour.